weishi10141993/weishi10141993.github.io/README.md

 A good discussion from the [QM perspective of neutrino oscillations](https://arxiv.org/abs/1901.05232v1).

 A talk on [neutron EDM](https://indico.cern.ch/event/922791/) results.
+Good talk on [antihydrogen](https://indico.cern.ch/event/1007548/) research at CERN.

 [Supermassive black hole at the center of our galaxy](https://cds.cern.ch/record/2746536) by Andrea Ghez.